 There are many parts to starting an eCommerce business.
-Regardless of what’s on display, web design plays an important role in driving sales.
+Web design is vital in driving sales regardless of what’s on display.
 With eCommerce, your website needs to grab the attention of visitors and keep them coming back.
 This means you’ll need a user-friendly interface and simple, but unique designs.

-You can easily tip the scale in the wrong direction by having an over-saturated page.
-By the same token, if your color palette is lacking, well, good luck keeping your visitors.
 Aesthetic websites are all the rage now.
-The better you make your products look, the more likely a customer is to buy them.
+You can easily tip the scale in the wrong direction by having an over-saturated product page.
+By the same token, if your color palette lacks, good luck keeping your visitors.
+The better your products look, the more likely a customer will buy them.

-No matter what stage you’re in--brand new or re-brand, there are plenty of web designs out there for you to choose from.
-And don’t worry if you’re lacking in the creativity department, we’ve got you covered!
+No matter what stage you’re in--brand new or re-brand, there are plenty of web designs for you to choose from.
+And don’t worry if you’re lacking in the creativity department; we’ve got you covered!
 Keep reading to learn more about eCommerce web design and how you can give your customers the “pop” they’re looking for.

 eCommerce Web Design: 4 Factors Your Site Needs

-Unfortunately, people will judge your website by it’s home page.
+Unfortunately, people will judge your website by its home page.
+If they aren’t drawn in the second your site loads, they’ll leave just as fast.
 All it takes is a second for a lead to decide whether or not to continue browsing your website.
-If they aren’t drawn in the second your site loads, chances are they’ll leave just as fast.
-This is why website design is critical to an eCommerce business's success.
+This is why website design is critical to an eCommerce business’s success.

 eCommerce shoppers can have the same abandoned cart recovery as well.
 It is up to you to build their trust in your brand.
-Shoppers will click on your website without knowing a single thing about who you are, or your track record.
+Shoppers will click on your eCommerce stores without knowing anything about who you are or your track record.
 Therefore, it’s up to you to provide them with a great experience from the start.
 Here are some ways to help build customer trust:

 - Display contact information in an easy-to-find spot on your site.
 Make sure your company email, phone number, and point of contact (team member) are readily available.
 You wouldn't make a purchase without making sure the person on the other end is real.
 Contact information is the number one way to let customers know they’re shopping with someone legitimate.

 - Finally, we suggest that you include any certifications, endorsements, and security badges.
 With online shopping, security is non-negotiable.
-People will not shop from a site that is not secure.
+People will not shop from an online store that is not secure.
 Incorporating these extra elements will only help you in the end.

 2. Visual Appeal